encoredev/encore/docs/tutorials/rest-api.md

 Start your application again with `encore run` and Encore automatically sets up your database.
 Let’s try it out!

+**Note: You need to have [Docker](https://www.docker.com) installed and running in order to locally run Encore applications with databases.**

 ```bash
 $ curl http://localhost:4000/url -d '{"URL": "https://encore.dev"}'
 {